 Rupprecht Law, P.A. is a boutique law firm that practices in the area of aviation law with a focus on drones.
-Rupprecht Law currently advises a wide variety of companies interested in using drone technology from small start-ups to companies that generate revenue in the billions of dollars a year.
+Rupprecht Law currently advises a wide variety of companies interested in using drone technology, from small start-ups to companies that generate revenue in the billions of dollars per year.
 Additionally, Rupprecht Law works with other certified aviation professionals to provide the best service and results to clients.

 Aviation Law Services:

 Applying for a Part 107 Waiver.

 Applying for a Certificate of Waiver / Authorization (COA).

 Commercial drone operators operating outside of Part 107 as well as government agencies operating drones both need COAs according to the FAA.
 Also, sometimes operators need greater flexibility than what their current COAs provide.
 Rupprecht Law, P.A. can assist in the amendment of COAs.